-Capture and Escape of a Photon at a Black Hole: as a trajectory r(t) and as a path r(φ)
+Capture or Escape of a Photon at a Black Hole: as a trajectory r(t) and as a path r(φ)

 By Alexander Gofen (2025)